inthaider/web_scraper-ircc_citizenship_portal/README.md

-# IRCC Citizenship Update Checker
+# IRCC Citizenship Portal Update Checker

 This project contains a Python script (`check_ircc_updates.py`) that checks for updates on the IRCC (Immigration, Refugees and Citizenship Canada) portal and sends a notification if there is an update.
 The script is designed to be run constantly in the background.
 It checks for updates at a specified interval, and if there is an update, it sends a notification via email and/or push.
 Note that push notifications setup isn't functional yet, I'm still working on it.